nateritter/thecasebookofsherlockholmes/src/pages/books/the-adventure-of-the-mazarin-stone.md

 Billy had appeared in answer to a ring.

 "I think, Count, that it would be as well to have your friend Sam at this conference.
-After all, his interests should be repre- sented.
+After all, his interests should be represented.
 Billy, you will see a large and ugly gentleman outside the front door.
 Ask him to come up."

 "If he won't come, sir?"